Pacific Grove, California: History

 The Asilomar Conference Grounds are located at the western edge of Pacific Grove.
 Asilomar opened in 1913 as a YWCA summer retreat; it now belongs to the California State Park System.
 Thirteen buildings on these grounds were designed by architect Julia Morgan, who also designed Hearst Castle.

+Taken together, the construction of Holman's Department Store, the Grove Theater, and the Forest Hill Hotel embodied the vibrant optimism of the 1920s.
+During this era, Pacific Grove witnessed a growing accessibility to automobile tourists and a rising population of year-round residents.
+Additionally, two of these structures exemplify significant architectural trends of the period, as both the Grove Theater and Forest Hill Hotel feature elements influenced by Spanish-style design.
+This stylistic shift was echoed in other commercial buildings as well, including the transformation of the Hotel Del Mar.
+Around the same period, it underwent remodeling to adopt the Mediterranean Revival style, marked by stucco cladding and distinctive red tile embellishments.

 For a number of years, John Steinbeck lived in a cottage in Pacific Grove owned by his father, Ernest, who was Monterey County treasurer.
 The cottage still stands on a quiet side street at 147 11th Street, without any plaque or special sign, virtually overlooked by most Steinbeck fans.
 Another Steinbeck-related house is at 222 Central Avenue, which was his grandmother's house.
 A golden statue of Steinbeck in the front yard stood for years before it was removed.
 In Steinbeck's book Sweet Thursday, a chapter is dedicated to describing a (probably fictional) rivalry that arose among the town's residents over the game of roque.

 Local traditions include a Butterfly Parade held in early October to celebrate the return of the monarch butterfly to its wintering habitat.
 Mid-April, a Good Old Days festival is held downtown, which includes rides, crafts booths, food, entertainment, and a parade.
 On the last Saturday of July there is a pet parade.
 Candy Cane Lane is a neighborhood of Morse Dr and Platt Park that is decorated for Christmas each December with an abundance of lights and decorations.
 Candy Cane Lane has been a local tradition for more than 60 years.

-Historically a form of Illumination Night originally held at Wesleyan Grove, Massachusetts, was held at the closing of Pacific Grove's Chautauqua summer lecture series.
-This later turned into a popular Obon-style event with a bonfire, music, and boat parade at Lovers Point beach and called the Feast of Lanterns.
-It culminated in a racist production where Caucasian residents put on yellowface makeup.
-The event was continuously held in different iterations, with the exception of the two world wars, until 2020.
-The historical roots of Illumination Night are unknown but are thought to have been popularized by Aestheticism, a popular movement at the time.

 Hopkins Marine Station maintains a campus next to the Monterey Bay Aquarium.
-It was founded in 1892, making it the oldest marine laboratory on the US Pacific Coast, and the second-oldest in the US, after the Marine Biological Laboratory in Woods Hole, Massachusetts.
-It was originally named the Hopkins Seaside Laboratory, and is located on what is now Lovers Point.
+It was founded in 1892, originally at the site of Lover's Point, making it the oldest marine laboratory on the US Pacific Coast, and the third-oldest in the US.
+Created after the Marine Biological Laboratory in Woods Hole, Massachusetts.
+It was originally named the Hopkins Seaside Laboratory, and was located on what is now Lovers Point.
+It was relocated to its current site at Point Alones.

 In the 1980s, Pacific Grove was the site of the pioneering microcomputer software company Digital Research.
 Originally located in Gary Kildall's house on the corner of Lighthouse and Willow, it later moved to offices on Central Avenue.

 On October 12, 1997, John Denver died when he crashed into the Pacific Ocean off Pacific Grove in his personal plane.